cs-4241-2024/a1-gettingstarted/README.md

 Anthony Titcombe
 https://a1-anthonytitcombe.glitch.me/

-This project shows ...
+This project shows what I'm about.

-*Technical*
+What I achieved in the assignment
+_Technical_
 1.
 - Responsive layout with 50% width ffor image tag
 - Color scheme based on a custom color palette